xlladdins/xll24/README.md

-﻿# Excel add-in library
+﻿# xll library

 There is a reason why many companies still use the ancient [Microsoft Excel C SDK](https://learn.microsoft.com/en-us/office/client-developer/excel/welcome-to-the-excel-software-development-kit), It provides the highest possible performance for integrating C, C++, and even Fortran into Excel.
-VBA, C#, and JavaScript require data to be marshalled into their world and then copied back to native Excel, but at least they run on your machine.
+VBA, C#, and JavaScript require data to be marshalled into their world and then copied back to native Excel.
 Microsoft's [Python in Excel](https://www.microsoft.com/en-us/microsoft-365/python-in-excel) actually calls back to the mothership to do every calculation, as if Python isn't slow enough already.